 Before the Federal Communications Commission Washington, D.C.
 20554

-In the Matter of:)
+In the Matter of: )

 )

-Federal-State Joint Board on) CC Docket No. 96-45
+Federal-State Joint Board on ) CC Docket No. 96-45

-Universal Service Seeks Comment on)
+Universal Service Seeks Comment on )

-Certain of the Commission's Rules)
+Proposals to Modify the Commission's Rules )

-Relating to High-Cost Universal)
+Relating to High-Cost Universal )

-Service Support)
+Service Support )

 Comments of the ICORE Companies